John-CYHui/Reinforcement-Learning-REINFORCE/README.md

 #### Neural Network

+To do.

 ### Things I have learnt

-1. Prune to silent bug
+1. Reinforcement Learning is prune to silent bug
 2. Function presentation plays a big role
 3. Choosing appropriate step size for gradient ascent is difficult
-4. Monte Carlo methods are high variance
+4. Monte Carlo methods are high variance especially when terminal state is hard to reach
 5. Probably needs experience replay strategy to get faster convergence
 6. An alternative way to detect divergence is by monitoring weights change